kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

 - **Prepare-time driver rejection**: despite scheduler filtering, the driver may still reject an incompatible or stale placement and that rejection is the final safety backstop.
+- **Partial feature gate enablement**: if the feature gate is enabled on the API server but not the scheduler (or vice versa), the `sharingAffinity` field may be persisted but not enforced, or enforced but not accepted on writes.
+Ensure the gate is enabled on both `kube-apiserver` and `kube-scheduler`.

 ###### What steps should be taken if SLOs are not being met to determine the problem?